-SADLIER PROGRESS ENGLISH LANGUAGE ARTS, GRADE 8 Key Ideas and Details Cite the textual evidence that most strongly supports an analysis of what the text says explicitly as well as inferences drawn from the text.
-(8.RL.1) Determine a theme or central idea of a text and analyze its development over the course of the text, including its relationship to the characters, setting, and plot; provide an objective summary of the text.
-(8.RL.2) Analyze how particular lines of dialogue or incidents in a story or drama propel the action, reveal aspects of a character, or provoke a decision.
-(8.RL.3) Unit 1 Reading Literature: Key Ideas and Details Analyze Meaning: "The Judgment of Paris" (Greek Myth)-pp. 12-19 SEE ALSO Introducing Unit 1/Home Connect/Essential Question-pp. 9-11 Close Reading: "One Step Closer to Freedom" (Native American Inuit Myth)-pp. 36-41 Unit 1 Review-pp. 44-46 Performance Task-Online Unit 1 Reading Literature: Key Ideas and Details Analyzing Theme and Summarizing: "Charlie and the Advice" (Scottish Traditional Tale)-pp. 20-27 SEE ALSO Introducing Unit 1/Home Connect/Essential Question-pp. 9-11 Close Reading: "One Step Closer to Freedom" (Native American Inuit Myth)-pp. 36-41 Unit 1 Review-pp. 44-46 Performance Task-Online Unit 1 Reading Literature: Key Ideas and Details Analyzing Plot and Character: "Good Sports" (Drama)-pp. 28-35 SEE ALSO Introducing Unit 1/Home Connect/Essential Question-pp. 9-11 Close Reading: "One Step Closer to Freedom" (Native American Inuit Myth)-pp. 36-41 Unit 1 Review-pp. 44-46 Performance Task-Online Craft and Structure 4.
-Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including analogies or allusions to other texts.
-(8.RL.4) Compare and contrast the structure of two or more texts and analyze how the differing structure of each text contributes to its meaning and style.
-(8.RL.5) Unit 5 Reading Literature: Craft and Structure Analyzing Word Choice: "Boston" by Ralph Waldo Emerson (Poem)-pp. 116-123 SEE ALSO Introducing Unit 5/Home Connect/Essential Question-pp. 113-115 Close Reading: "Life at Colony Camp: A Blog" (Science Fiction)-pp. Unit 5 Review-pp. 148-150 Performance Task-Online Unit 5 Reading Literature: Craft and Structure Comparing and Contrasting Text Structures: "A Mill Girl's Story" (Realistic Fiction)/"Human or Machine?"
-(Poetry)-pp. 124-131 SEE ALSO Introducing Unit 5/Home Connect/Essential Question-pp. 113-115 Close Reading: "Life at Colony Camp: A Blog" (Science Fiction)-pp. 140-145 Unit 5 Review-pp. 148-150 Performance Task-Online
+- Determine a theme of a text and analyze its development over the course of the text, including its relationship to the characters, setting, and plot. - b.
+Incorporate a theme and its relationship to other story elements into an objective summary of the text. - RL.8.3 Analyze how particular lines of dialogue or incidents in a story or drama propel the action, reveal aspects of a character, or provoke a decision.

+Unit 1 Reading Literature: Key Ideas and Details Analyzing Theme and Summarizing: "Charlie and the Advice" (Scottish Traditional Tale)-pp. 20-27 SEE ALS Introducing Unit 1/Home Connect/Essential Question-pp. 9-11 Close Reading: "One Step Closer to Freedom" (Native American Inuit Myth)-pp. 36-41 Unit 1 Review- pp. 44-46 Performance Task-Online Unit 1 Reading Literature: Key Ideas and Details Analyzing Plot and Character: "Good Sports" (Drama)-pp. 28-35 SEE ALSO Introducing Unit 1/Home Connect/Essential Question-pp. 9-11 Close Reading: "One Step Closer to Freedom" (Native American Inuit Myth)-pp. 36-41 Unit 1 Review- pp. 44-46 Performance Task-Online Craft and Structure RL.8.4 Determine the meaning of words and phrases as they are used in a text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including analogies or allusions to other texts.
+Unit 5 Reading Literature: Craft and Structure Analyzing Word Choice: "Boston" by Ralph Waldo Emerson (Poem)- pp. 116-123 SEE ALSO Introducing Unit 5/Home Connect/Essential Question-pp. 113-115 Close Reading: "Life at Colony Camp: A Blog" (Science Fiction)-pp. 140-145 Unit 5 Review- pp. 148-150 Performance Task-Online RL.8.5 Compare and contrast the structure of two or more texts and analyze how the differing structure of each text contributes to its meaning and style.
+Unit 5 Reading Literature: Craft and Structure Comparing and Contrasting Text Structures: "A Mill Girl's Story" (Realistic Fiction)/"Human or Machine?"
+(Poetry)- pp. 124-131 SEE ALSO Introducing Unit 5/Home Connect/Essential Question-pp. 113-115 Close Reading: "Life at Colony Camp: A Blog" (Science Fiction)-pp. 140-145 Unit 5 Review- pp. 148-150 Performance Task-Online